open-contracting-archive/kingfisher-archive/docs/setup.rst

 Setup
 =====

-As presently written, the script needs to be run by a user that has:
+The application needs to be run by a user that has:

--  Permission to read and delete the data and log files written by Kingfisher Collect
+-  Read and write access to the data and log files written by `Kingfisher Collect <https://kingfisher-collect.readthedocs.io/en/latest/>`__
--  Read & Write access to a S3 bucket to hold the archives
+-  Read and write access to an Amazon S3 bucket, to which to move the files

-One install of Kingfisher should back up to one S3 bucket only.
-There are algorithms to decide whether to back something up based on what has already been backed up, and these may get confused if 2 Kingfisher installs try to back up to the same S3 bucket.
+Each deployment of this application should be related to a distinct instance of Kingfisher Collect and should move files to a distinct bucket.

 Dependencies
 ------------